-STRANMILLIS GRADUATE Soft OPPORTUNITIES MODELEVEL EDUCATION MODELEVEL CHILDREN LEADERSHIP STUDY
+EDUCATION STRANMILLIS STRANMILLIS GRADUATE OPPORTUNITIES M-LEVEL STRANMILLIS OPPORTUNITIES MORECALE CHILDREN LEADERSHIP STUDY

 Stranmillis University College Stranmillis is a specialist education-focused College of Queen's University Belfast, part of the prestigious Russell Group.
-For over a century, through excellence teaching, research and scholarship, the College has been shaping educational practice and policy in education and unlocking the potential of children and young people, locally, nationally and internationally

-Our undergraduate, postgraduate and career-long professional learning programmes are research informed and designed to deliver pedagogy and practice excellence for teachers, by teachers.

-The College offers tailored Masterslevel and professional development programmes for school leaders, teachers and teaching assistants, designed to drive whole school improvement and develop the skills, knowledge and practice of exceptional education professionals in vital areas such as:

-- Leadership and Management

-- Underachievement and Diversity

-- Teaching Skills and Practice

-- Pastoral Care and Special Educational Needs
+For over a century, through excellence teaching, research and scholarship, the College has been shaping educational practice and policy in education and unlocking the potential of children and young people, locally, nationally and internationally Our undergraduate, postgraduate and career-long professional learning programmes are research informed and designed to deliver pedagogy and practice excellence - for teachers, by teachers.
+In partnership with Teachers in UAE the College offers tailored Masters-level and professional development programmes for school leaders, teachers and teaching assistants, designed to drive whole school improvement and the develop of exceptional education professionals in areas such as: - Leadership and Management - Underachievement and Diversity - Teaching Skills and Practice - Pastoral Care and Special Educational Needs - Safeguarding - Social, Behavioural, Emotional and Wellbeing

-- Early Years Education

-- Safeguarding

-- Social, Behavioural, Emotional and Wellbeing